 As a donor, I have had the honor of sitting down with hard-working leaders from countless different nonprofits.
 The conversations generally follow a familiar format: I am reminded of the pressing challenges facing our community, informed of the organization’s approach to addressing them, and provided with promising figures and moving examples of the progress being made.
-I walk away feeling inspired by and grateful for the critical, selfless work being conducted.
+I walk away feeling inspired by and grateful for the critical, selfless work being conducted and knowing that I would feel good about giving to any of them.

 But I also walk away feeling ill-equipped to make a thoughtful decision.
 With thousands of nonprofits to consider and without consistent, reliable impact metrics to compare one organization to the next, I am left to rely on my own intuition, contextual knowledge, and sphere of influence to drive my philanthropic decisions.
 This personal toolkit falls short of answering what is for me the most important question: is investing in this organization the most impactful way to fight poverty in my community?